ProgrammeVitam/vitam-ui/ui/ui-frontend/README.md

 Replace each css class ids (for example .stXXX) and svgids (for example #SVGID_XX) by unique identifier compared to the others svg.

 > Attention: If an other application svg have the same class identifiers, your svg will not be displayed properly. **Also, do not forget to rename the css class & svgids usage in the whole file**.

-Please add each new icon to the icon category in the starter-kit project.

 ## Standalone Profile